-Julius’s career spans 40 years in industrial relations, including as Fair Work Commissioner from 2010 to 2017.
-He is currently a member of the Police Registration and Services Board and since 2017, Julius has been working as a consultant, handling mediation in a diverse range of workplace disputes in the public and private sectors.
-Julius has been a leader in vocational education and training policy, including on a number of boards at both state and national level.
+Julius Roe’s career spans 40 years in industrial relations, including as Fair Work Commissioner from 2010 to 2017.
+He is currently a member of the Police Registration and Services Board and, since 2017, Julius has been working as a consultant, handling mediation in a diverse range of workplace disputes in the public and private sectors.
+Julius has been a leader in vocational education and training policy, including various boards at both state and national level.
 He was National President of the Australian Manufacturing Workers Union from 2000–2010.

 Claire Filson, Deputy Chair

 Emma is also a member of the Victorian Skills Authority and the Chair of the Farnham Street Neighbourhood House Learning Centre.

 Tim Piper AM

-Tim Piper has been Head of the Australian Industry Group’s Victorian branch since 2002, advocating for more than 12,000 businesses in Victoria and over 60,000 across Australia.
+Tim Piper is the Head of the Australian Industry Group’s Victorian branch, advocating for more than 12,000 businesses in Victoria and over 60,000 across Australia.
 He has had significant engagement with government at all levels.
 He chairs the Industry Capability Network, is deputy Chair of the Rail Industry Advisory Council and sits on a number of Ministerial Committees and government bodies.
 He is also on the Board and a Director at GS1 and Co-Invest.

 Rachaell has been on the board of the Australian Security Industry Association Limited (ASIAL) the peak body for security employers for several years and is currently Vice President.

-Joseph Yeung is an experienced corporate governance executive and was previously the Chief Financial Officer at the Department of Premier and Cabinet from 2017 to 2019.
+Joseph Yeung is an experienced government senior executive and was previously the Chief Financial Officer at the Department of Premier and Cabinet from 2017 to 2019.

 Before working in State Government, Joseph was an Assistant Secretary in the Civil Justice and Legal Services Division at the Commonwealth Attorney-General’s Department in Canberra.
 A chartered accountant and lawyer, Joseph also holds an MBA (Executive).